Pre-arrivals information

 In this case, the interview will be conducted in English.
 The credibility interview is an essential part of the visa application process.
 However, interviews are extended to students selected at random or based on some circumstances, such as Immigration inquiries or education history.

-The interviews are usually held at your Biometrics appointment after you have submitted your documents, fingerprints, and photograph at the visa application centre.
+The interviews are usually held at your Biometrics appointment after you have submitted your documents, fingerprints, and photograph at the visa application center.
 The interview will take place either by telephone, video call or in person, depending on the circumstances and should last between 5 – 15 minutes.
 The interviewer will then pass the results on to an Entry Clearance Officer at the Home Office, who will decide whether to conduct a second interview or the overall outcome of your visa application.

 Second Interviews